Frog hearing and communication: Male-female interactions

 Like the males, females can distinguish the minute differences between individual frogs.
 However, males and females are attuned to different parts of the advertisement call.
 For example, males of the onomatopoeically named coqui species are more attuned to the low frequency co part of the call, whereas females are more attuned to the high frequency qui.
 In fact, the order of the parts does not matter.
 Similarly, for females of the Tungara species, the female basilar papilla is biased towards a lower-than-average “chuck” portion of a male call.
 Experiments that measure the vocal responses and approaches shows these attenuations.

 Mode of sound communication

 Calls are often sent through the air, but other mediums have been discovered.
 Some species call while they are underwater and the sound travels through the water.
-This is adaptive in a region with many species competing for air time.
+This is adaptive in a region with multiple species competing for air time.
 Narins has found female frog species that use solid surfaces, such as blades of grass and logs, upon which they tap rhythmically to attract mates.
 Also, Feng, Narins and colleagues have found that some species of frogs use ultrasound.